zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 gives the mass of an infinitely tall vertical column starting at the altitude \\(h\\).
 At the sea level, its mass is \\(\frac{b}{n} = kH\\).

-Optical depth, then, is a *product* of the mass of the vertical column *and* the value of the obliquity function (which, intuitively, gives the absolute optical air mass along the oblique ray) *times* the mass attenuation coefficient.
+Optical depth, then, is a *product* of the mass of the vertical column *and* the value of the obliquity function (which, intuitively, gives the absolute optical air mass along the oblique ray) *times* the mass extinction coefficient.

 #### Examining the Chapman Function